-The Haven Tarp is a shaped tarp that is designed to provide the maximum amount of protection for a minimum weight.
-Its dual pole design with 48" (122 cm) wide canopy provides a tremendous amount of headroom.
+The Haven is a shaped tarp that is designed to provide the maximum amount of protection for minimum weight.
+Its dual-pole design with 48" (122 cm) wide canopy provides a tremendous amount of headroom.
 The wide canopy creates nearly vertical sidewalls.
 This, in turn, translates to more usable space within the tarp and less of a chance of brushing up against the side walls.
 The Haven can be paired with the Haven NetTent to form a fully enclosed, two-person, double-walled shelter with a bathtub floor.
 The Haven Bundle can be found here.

-The center peak of the Haven is offset slightly toward the front of the tent.
+The apex is offset slightly toward the head of the tent.
 This creates steeper walls at the head raising the canopy further from your face and sets the peak to the more natural position when sitting.

-The Haven Tarp can be set up using your hiking poles or our optional carbon fiber poles.
+The Haven can be set up using your trekking poles or our optional carbon fiber poles.
 Dual tabs on either side of the canopy allow the Haven Tarp to be hung from a line between two trees, eliminating the need for poles.

-The Haven Tarp is designed to be mated with the Haven NetTent.
-Together they form a luxurious sized double wall shelter at a mere 32 ounces (.9 k).
+The Haven is designed to be mated with the Haven NetTent.
+Together they form a luxurious sized double-wall shelter at a mere 32 ounces (.9 k).

 Most tarp / NetTent combos on the market today require the NetTent to be set up first, followed by the tarp.
 Typically the poles are placed inside of the NetTent, making them easy to bump into during the middle of the night.
 This kind of setup makes it impossible to keep your NetTent dry when setting up or taking down your shelter in the rain.